 Almost at the same time, the Argentine government announced it had persuaded local building materials producers to stick to reference prices for construction materials, including cement, in order to control inflation.
 Loma Negra, Cemento Avellaneda and Petroquímica Comodoro Rivadavia (PCR) were said to be on board with the ‘voluntary’ plan.
 Building materials prices generally were reported to have risen 85% year-on-year in May 2021 compared to a national inflation rate of 49%.
 The new arrangement is planned to last until the end of 2021 with revisions to the reference prices every two months.

-Graph 1: Cement production and consumption in Argentina Q1 – 3, 2008 – 2017.
+Graph 1: Cement sales in Argentina including imports and exports, 2016 – 2021.
+Note that the 2021 figure is an estimate.
 Source: Asociación de Fabricantes de Cemento Portland (AFCP).

 Data from the Asociación de Fabricantes de Cemento Portland (AFCP) doesn’t show any obvious signs of disruption from inflation so far in 2021.
 Cement sales grew by 50.5% year-on-year to 4.55Mt in the five months to May 2021 from 3.02Mt in the same period in 2020.
 The cement market in Argentina didn’t shut down but it hit a low of 0.41Mt in April 2020 before compensating with a strong second half of the year, most likely due to pent-up demand as the economy reopened following local coronavirus-related lockdowns.
 At the time of writing the AFCP has forecast that cement sales will reach 11.3Mt in 2021, a slight rise over the 11.1Mt reported in 2019, when the market was more stable.
 However, cumulative sales to May 2021 are slightly behind similar sales in 2019.